Affiliate links on Android Authority may earn us a commission. Learn more.

-There’s little doubt that front-facing cameras are just as important as the rear cameras on a modern smartphone, so it makes sense that OnePlus focused hard on upping its game with the OnePlus Nord selfie cameras.
+There’s little doubt front-facing cameras are as important as the rear cameras on a modern smartphone, so it makes sense OnePlus focused hard on upping its game with the OnePlus Nord selfie cameras.

-Yes, I said cameras because for the first time ever, the phone has two front cameras to appeal to the Snapchatting, Instagramming, selfie-snapping generation.
+Yes, I said cameras.
+For the first time ever, the phone has two front cameras to appeal to the Snapchatting, Instagramming, selfie-snapping generation.

 The OnePlus Nord sports a 32MP front-facing camera paired up with a secondary 8MP ultra-wide shooter for capturing larger groups.
 Now, OnePlus doesn’t have a spectacular track record when it comes to imaging.
 Sure, the camera experience usually improves over time with subsequent updates, but the out of the box experience is almost always less than ideal.

 We ran a range of tests across two units, one in India and another in the UK, all with the latest software updates installed and the results were, as you will see, not quite what we expected.

 In these image samples shot by my colleague, Ryan, it’s easy to see the overzealous image processing.
 The image is overexposed while the contrast is fairly limited.
 There is a noticeable loss of detail in low-light regions.
 To add to that, there is a shocking amount of noise across the image.
 The image also exhibits a significant amount of skin smoothening even with the beauty filter switched off.

 It’s the same story for the ultra-wide camera as well.
 We’ve linked full-resolution images below, but the skin smoothening is very evident.
 The wider frame also exacerbates the poor HDR implementation.
 The unevenly applied HDR and haloing is, once again, visible in the foliage.
 Additionally, noise levels are through the roof in the foliage and the window.